-I’m writing this blog post for two reasons.
-The first is that I have just started a specialist service in Disordered Eating and Body Confidence, and I wanted to start talking about these issues to a larger audience, rather than just bending the ear of my nearest and dearest.
-The second reason I’m writing a blog post, is that body confidence is a subject very close to my heart, as I experienced problems with it for some years.
+The reason I’m writing this blog post, is that body confidence is a subject very close to my heart, as I experienced problems with it for some years.
 Today I don’t experience those issues with the same intensity and with the same behavioural results.
-I have to be honest and say I have occassional pangs of sadness about grey hairs and I’m aware of my tummy flap, but I think in general I’m kind of okay with things.
+I have to be honest and say I have occasional pangs of sadness about grey hairs and I’m aware of my tummy flap, but I think in general I’m kind of okay with things.
 Having some distance and objectivity means I can write about this without distortion and hopefully offer some advice:

 The simplest place to start with this question, is by asking a search engine.
 If you ask for a definition of body confidence, the results throw back terms such as self-esteem, body image and weight issues.
 It might be useful at this point to look at some of these definitions: